Jetraw/Jetraw/README.md

 ```
 dpcore [-c] -d <destination> -i <identifier> <sources>
 ```
-The argument are as follows:
+The arguments are as follows:
 - `-c` is optional and will apply compression to the noise-replaced files.
 - `-d <destination>` specifies the destination directory.
 The directory will be created if it doesn't exist.
 - `<sources>` are source files (extension must be `.tif` or `.tiff`) or directories containing those files.